ArjoNagelhout/urbanar_project_report/content/platform_iteration_4/index.md

 {{< fig src="images/version7_2.png" caption="An overview of championship submissions with medals (V7)" >}}
 {{< /figcontainer >}}

-## The final version of the platform
+## Progress 16 December 2020 - The final version of the platform
 Eventually during iteration eight till ten many astonishing improvements were made to make the app convey the actual feeling of being an app.
 The homescreen now had a real image of the user’s surroundings, as well as a profile page button.
 The build submissions contained actual building footage made with our own app.
 The championship had its own button for submissions for this specific tournament.
 For better hierarchy, the buttons on submission pages were decreased in size.
 To make the buttons pop, as well as the title of the build, the white background was replaced with an even more highly saturated colors.

 {{< figcontainer >}}